davydovanton/davydovanton.github.io/about.md

 title: About
 ---

-My name is Anton ([GitHub][github]) and I'm ruby, hanami and rails developer from moscow.
+My name is Anton ([GitHub][github]) and I'm indie developer from Moscow.
-Also I'm vim adept, life in terminal, [sidekiq][sidekiq] and [hanami][hanami] commiter.
+Also I'm vim adept, [sidekiq][sidekiq] and [hanami][hanami] commiter.

-In addition, I interested in the functional programmin, compillers, concurrency and other strange things.
+In addition, I interested in the functional programming, compilers, concurrency, music, space and other strange things.

 You can check for updates with [RSS][rss].
 Or if you want to connect with me, you can send me